 Non-native Phragmites is likely to be found in disturbed and linear habitats such as roads, dikes, and ditches.

 This has been attributed to a broader tolerance to a variety of environmental conditions such as salinity level, soil type, nutrient levels, and heavy metals.
 Movement of non-native Phragmites through these disturbed areas appears to facilitate spread.

-- Roads increase the level of landscape connectivity, thus facilitating the transport of propagules (i.e. seeds, fragments) from invaded to non-invaded wetlands.
-Roadsides are harsh environments, frequently disturbed and with high inputs in salts and contaminants, which favor the establishment of disturbance-adapted species such as non-native Phragmites.
+- Roads increase the level of landscape connectivity, thus facilitating the transport of propagules (i.e., seeds, plant fragments) from invaded to non-invaded wetlands.
+Roadsides are harsh environments frequently disturbed and with high inputs in salts and contaminants which favor the establishment of disturbance-adapted plant species such as non-native Phragmites.

 - Drainage ditches and canals facilitate spread by providing favorable habitats and by facilitating the dispersal of vegetative parts to downstream areas during floods or other disturbances.

 - Agricultural areas commonly have high levels of non-native Phragmites due to soil disturbance and high nutrient levels from fertilizer run-off.

 Water levels have been identified as one of the very few limiting factors of non-native Phragmites.
 High water levels and continued flooding may successfully limit the spread of non-native Phragmites.
 Check out this interactive USGS StoryMap showing the influence of high-water levels on Phragmites stands in the Great Lakes for more information.
 While the water level tolerance of non-native and native Phragmites has not been yet compared, studies of large- and small-scale patterns of distribution demonstrated that native Phragmites is more frequently observed near rivers and wetter marshes.